IDRH Micro Grants

 Micro Grants from the Institute for Digital Research in the Humanities support digital humanities projects and ideas at the University of Kansas.

-Through the generous support of the Hall Center for the Humanities, the KU Libraries, and the College of Liberal Arts and Sciences, the IDRH has allocated $4000 for micro grants in 2022-2023 academic year.
-The funds will be distributed through two award cycles (fall and spring) to multiple applicants.
-The Maximum single award amount is $1000, although several smaller awards may be given.
+Through the generous support of the Hall Center for the Humanities, the KU Libraries, and the College of Liberal Arts and Sciences, the IDRH has allocated $4000 for micro grants in the 2023-2024 academic year.
+The funds will be distributed at the end of March to multiple applicants.
+The maximum single award amount is $2000, although several smaller awards may be given.

 What can be funded